“As long as we are together, no one can touch us.”

 Tristan inspected his reflection in the mirror.
 Black shirt and slacks and long trench coat matched his hair that strung down in his face.
 His eyes were black as soot and glaring.
-This attire was too dark.
-He was too dark.
+This attire was dark.
 If he met this monster in an alley, he’d run for his life.

 What would the party-goers think?
-Roy and Samuel may have warned them about his dark appearance, but that didn’t mean they’d accept him.
-If he were to attend any more of these functions, he should invest in blue contacts and more colorful clothes.
+Roy and Samuel may have warned their guests about his appearance, but that didn’t mean they’d accept him.
+If he were to attend any more of these functions, he would need to invest in blue contacts and more colorful clothes.

-He glanced in the open dresser drawer.
-A different colored shirt might steal the attention from his aura, but all he had was a white button-up that he abhorred, and a gray and black flannel Nena had gave him when they first arrived in this town.
-There was also the indigo silk shirt Anna had taken from lost and found during their transition on the ship here.
+A different colored shirt might steal the attention from his aura, but all he had was a white button-up that he abhorred, and a gray and black flannel Nena had given him when they first arrived in this town.
+There was also a indigo silk shirt Anna had taken from lost and found during their transition on the ship here.
 The color was vibrant.
 Shiny.
-He’d never worn such a color, but maybe he should tonight.
+He’d never worn such a color.
+Maybe he should tonight.

 He changed his shirt and tucked the hem into the top of his slacks.
 He buckled the thin black belt around his waist, and then looked in the mirror again.
 Not too shabby.
 It was different from his black on black attire, but change was what he strived for.
 Maybe after he got paid, he and Anna would take a trip to Oslo to shop for new clothes.
 They needed an entire wardrobe, but he could afford a few new outfits for them.

 Anna had lived on hand-me downs from Nena, and he’d worn the same damn outfits for months.
 If he were to be a proper husband, he’d need to provide better.
 Anna needed to eat other things besides fish and a few vegetables from the local market.
 If he were to become a father—well, their current situation wasn’t good enough.
 He just couldn’t afford a child on his wages.